skalavala/Multi-Room-Audio-Centralized-Audio-for-Home/Setup Pulseaudio.md

 ## Setup PulseAudio

+You need to set up Pulse Audio in every Raspberry Pi that plays music to the connected speaker.
+I set up PulseAudio by default in every Raspberry Pi as my initial set up.

 To install the necessary files, run the following command first
 ```
 sudo apt-get install pulseaudio pulseaudio-module-zeroconf alsa-utils avahi-daemon